markgat/MarsWebscrape/README.md

 # Mars Webscraped Website

-Mars Website built for quick and constantly updated news, discovery, and images on mars aggregated into a single website.
+Mars website built for all-in-one constantly updated news, discovery, and images on mars, aggregated into a single website.

 ![mission_to_mars](Images/mission_to_mars.png)